 - Be aware of closures.
 Check the Public land closures and advisories pages for current area closures.

-- Download directions to the trailhead and trail maps, before heading out.
+- Download directions to the trailhead, before heading out.

 Visit the Public Land Use Zones (PLUZ) pages to review the rules, to learn where the approved trails are and to download georeferenced maps to use offline during your trip.